openaleph/openaleph-procrastinate/docs/job.md

 Write entities or fragments to the store.
 This writes to the same dataset the original entity(ies) are from.

-!!! danger

-    This is currently not working for writing entities to **OpenAleph**.
-Its _FollowTheMoney store_ uses `ftm_collection_<id>` as the table scheme instead of the `dataset` property as an identifier.
-To put entities into OpenAleph, defer a next stage job with `aleph.procrastinate.put_entities` as the task.

 ```python
 @task(app=app)
 def process_entities(job: DatasetJob):